arunmathaisk/arunmathaisk.in/content/weblog/2024/birthday-website-data-privacy-lesson.md

 It all started when I somehow (ahem ahem) got access to the entire student database of my college.
 Among various columns of data, one caught my attention: the date of birth (DOB) of students.
 With the enthusiasm of a developer eager to work on a new project, I saw an opportunity to create something that could bring a little joy to me and maybe my batchmates.

 The idea was simple.
 I decided to build a website that would highlight the students with their birthdays on any given day, along with a list of upcoming birthdays for the week.
-My friend Aryan Kumar made a cute UI for the website and later got involved in mainting it in good capacity.
+My friend Aryan Kumar made a cute UI for the website and later got involved in maintaining it in good capacity.
 We worked on it with pure intentions, aiming to foster a sense of community and connection among the students.

 Below are some development version screenshots :